ARICOMA-D365BC/AC-IB-dynamics365smb-docs/business-central/SK/sk-vat-check-report-setup.md

 ![Import of unreliable VAT payers from xml format](media/VAT_check_report.png)

 3. Confirm with the **OK** button.

+> [!WARNING]
+> The **Check VAT Report Section** field must be set on only one line of the VAT statement for the same values in the fields:
+>
+> - Gen. Posting Type
+> - VAT Bus.
+Posting Group
+> - VAT Prod.
+Posting Group
+> - Amount Type
+> - Document Type Filter
+> - Source Code Filter
+>
+> If the same section value is set on more than one line for the same field values above, duplication of amounts occurs.

 ## Setting the sections of the VAT Control Report